Website icon Xpert.Digital

 Integration of nature conservation and biodiversity

-Examples of biodiversity-promoting measures
+Examples of measures to promote biodiversity

 • Creation of small-scale habitats for reptiles and ground-nesting bird species

-The integration of sheep farming, fruit plantations, biointensive vegetable cultivation (in greenhouses and open fields) and fodder crops for agricultural use enables multifunctional land use, as required by the latest European nature conservation regulations.
+The integration of sheep farming, fruit plantations, biointensive vegetable cultivation (in greenhouses and open fields) and fodder plants for agricultural use enables multifunctional land use, as required by the latest European nature conservation regulations.

 New: Patent from the USA – Install solar parks up to 30% cheaper and 40% faster and easier – with explanatory videos!